 What Does Medicare Part D Cost?

 Medicare Part D comes at fixed monthly cost, your premium, in exchange your insurer will take on a bigger share of your covered drug costs.
 If your income qualifies you, then you may qualify for extra help.

 Medicare Part D Standard Costs

-If you don’t qualify for cost assistance your Part D costs are simply based on what plan you choose.
+If you don’t qualify for cost assistance, your Part D costs are simply based on what plan you choose.
 Different Part D plans will cover different doctor networks, types of drugs and benefits and will have different premiums, deductibles, copayments, and coinsurance.
-Every plan is different and some similar plans may be sold at different amounts by different insurers in your area.
+Every plan is different, and some similar plans may be sold for different amounts by different insurers in your area.
 The best way to get the right coverage for you is to shop around to know your past and projected Medical needs.

 Medicare Part D Late Enrollment Penalty

-The best time to sign up for Part D is during your initial enrollment period (the 60 day period after you enroll in part B).
-If you enroll after your initial enrollment period you may pay a higher premium every month due to a “late enrollment penalty”.
+The best time to sign up for Part D is during your initial enrollment period, which is the 60 day period after you enroll in part B. If you enroll after your initial enrollment period, you may pay a higher premium every month due to a “late enrollment penalty.”